input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_engine.md

 *Hermes events queue* - a queue-like data structure.
 [*Hermes events*] are added to the one end, one by one, by the [*HRE*].
 Applications then consume these events from the other end of the queue.
-The queue preserves the order of event execution per-source while allowing unrelated sources to proceed in parallel via a worker pool.
+The queue preserves FIFO order of enqueueing, but execution can overlap when parallel event handling is enabled; strict ordering requires disabling parallel execution.

 ## WASM execution model